AlSchemist/GimpLambdaLib/README.md

 2. The name of the authors may not be used to endorse or promote products derived from this software without specific prior written permission.

-3. This source code cannot be sell.
+3. This source code cannot be sold.

 Unless a specific copyright, credits or URL is specified, this free open source code is Copyright :copyright: AlSchemist (2021).